Cho Nam-joo: Kim Ji-Young, Born 1982

 Nam-joo published her third novel, Kim Ji-Young, Born 1982, in 2016.
 Originally written in Korean, it has been translated into more than 18 languages and sold more than one million copies.

 Its publication in 2016 coincided with South Korea's very own #MeToo Movement, prompting a feminist reckoning and an urgent nationwide debate about gender inequality.
 The book is considered not just a novel but also cultural "reportage" and a "social treatise."

 The slim novel is intended to portray an average Korean woman from childhood and through career and motherhood—the name Kim Ji-Young is the Korean equivalent of Jane Smith.
 It is the story of a 33-year-old stay-at-home mother who is driven to a psychotic break by misogyny and expectations on motherhood in Korean culture.
-The book is filled with footnoted statistics that reveal real gender inequalities steeped in South Korean.
+The book is filled with footnoted statistics that reveal real gender inequalities in South Korea.

 Cho wrote the novel in 2015 within a span of just three months.
 The book is inspired by her own life and experiences—after a decade of working, she left her career to raise her child for a period, then found it difficult to reenter the workforce.
 So, she used this time to leverage her sociology degree and began collecting articles and sociological data to inform her book.

 A film adaptation of Kim Ji-Young, Born 1982, featuring actress Jung Yu-mi in the titular role, was released in Korea in 2019 to critical acclaim.